ngs-docs/2021-august-remote-computing/docs/06-projects.md

 ![project paths](proj-paths_one_project.png)

-The list of files up top isn't too cringeworthy if you only have one project.
-But multiple projects or experiments in one directory results in an organizational disater...
+The list of files up top isn't too cringe worthy if you only have one project.
+But multiple projects or experiments in one directory results in an organizational disaster...

 ![paths](proj-paths_multiple_projects.png)